-Calculate the range of the vehicle in miles by dividing the rated energy capacity of the identified ZEV by the following factors: for Class 4 through 6 vehicles, 1.3 kilowatt-hours per mile; for Class 7 and 8 non-tractors, 1.8 kilowatt-hours per mile; for Class 7 and 8 tractors, 2.1 kilowatt-hours per mile.
-For vehicles that operate truck mounted or integrated equipment while stationary, in lieu of calculating the needed rated energy capacity based on vehicle miles travelled, the needed rated energy capacity is the same as the optionally submitted measured ZEV energy use of section 2015.3(b)(6).
+Calculate the range of the vehicle identified in section 2015.3(b)(2) in miles by dividing the rated energy capacity of the identified BEV by the following factors: for Class 2b through 3 vehicles, 0.6 kilowatt-hours per mile; for Class 4 through 6 vehicles, 1.3 kilowatt-hours per mile; for Class 7 and 8 vehicles that are not tractors, 1.8 kilowatt-hours per mile; for Class 7 and 8 tractors, 2.1 kilowatt-hours per mile.
+For vehicles that operate truck-mounted or integrated equipment while stationary, in lieu of calculating the needed rated energy capacity based on vehicle miles travelled, the needed rated energy capacity is the same as measured BEV energy use specified in section 2015.3(b)(3)(A).
 Submit the calculation and results.

-A daily usage report for a period of at least 30 consecutive workdays from within the last 12 months using telemetry data or other industry accepted data collection method for all ICE vehicles of the same weight class and configuration of the vehicle to be replaced.
-The report must include the daily miles traveled for each vehicle.
-Identify the lowest mileage reading for each day and exclude the 3 highest readings.
-For the exemption to be granted, the highest remaining mileage number must be greater than the range calculated in 2015.3(b)(3).

-For vehicles that operate truck mounted or integrated equipment while stationary, the daily usage report must include daily equipment usage information such as hours of operation.

-A description of the daily assignments or routes used by existing vehicle types with an explanation of why all commercially available ZEVs of the same weight class and configuration cannot be charged or fueled during the workday at the depot, within one mile of the routes, or where ZEV charging or fueling is available.
-The explanation must include a description of why charging or fueling could not be managed during driver rest periods or breaks during the workday.

-Optionally substantiate their exemption request by submitting measured ZEV energy use data from ZEVs of the same configuration already operated on similar daily assignments in the fleet’s service.
-Optional information must include vehicle loading and weight data, route grade, average ambient daily temperature, and state of charge at the beginning and end of the daily shift to show typical daily energy usage over one month of regular service.
+In lieu of calculating range as specified in section 2015.3(b)(3), fleet owners may instead submit measured BEV energy use data from BEVs of the same configuration already operated on similar daily assignments to substantiate their exemption request.
+Information must include vehicle loading and weight data, route grade, average ambient daily temperature, vehicle miles travelled per day, energy used to drive, and state of charge at the beginning and end of the daily shift to show typical daily energy usage for the BEV, over five consecutive business days.
+For vehicles that operate truck-mounted or integrated equipment while stationary, the information must also include the energy used while stationary and number of hours such truck-mounted or integrated equipment is operated each day.